sunnypilot/sunnypilot/tools/dockerize-agnos/README.md

 `git am DEMO-disable-QCOM-tinygrad-compile.patch`

 Due to the missing `/dev/kgsl-3d0` you need to disable QCOM tinygrad compilation to avoid a build failure.
 Perhaps we should replace this with a prebuilt and downloaded model copied into the docker imageprior to scons?

-Could we add an environment variable or something to turn off that QCOM tinygrad compile as a build option?